When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Unwind in an authentic hammam

-- Get lost in the eye-opening Marrakesh medina
+- Get lost in the eye-opening Marrakesh Medina

 Local transportation is cheap, but it can be challenging to figure out.
 Also, consider buying a rail pass if you plan on traveling by train a lot.
 Stick to dorm beds instead of riads, and your housing expenses will stay low.